-The betta fish, also known as the Siamese Fighting Fish, is native to southeast Asia.
+The betta fish, also known as the Siamese Fighting Fish, is native to Southeast Asia.
 Bettas are freshwater fish that belong to the family Osphronemidae, and there are no fewer than 73 varieties!

-Betta splendens are the species that are generally kept as pets.
-These bettas come from the Chao Phraya and Mekong river basins in Thailand (formerly known as Siam, hence the fishes’ other name, Siamese Fighting Fish.
+Betta Splendens are the species that are generally kept as pets.
+These bettas come from the Chao Phraya and Mekong river basins in Thailand (formerly known as Siam, hence the fish’s other name, Siamese Fighting Fish.

 During the dry season, bettas live in puddles, feeding on insects and insect larvae.
 Bettas have a breathing organ called the labyrinth, which enables them to survive in dirty, oxygen-depleted water.

 Choosing the Right Tank

-Also, a big tank will enable you to add lots of plants, again like your betta’s natural habitat.
+Also, a big tank will enable you to add many plants, like your betta’s natural habitat.
 In a large tank, pH and temperature fluctuations will occur less frequently, and you won’t need to perform water changes as often.

 Also, wild bettas can jump!
-They use that skill to move from puddle to puddle during droughts, and your fish will think nothing of leaping right out of his tank if it doesn’t have a lid!
+They use that skill to move from puddle to puddle during droughts, and your fish will think nothing of leaping right out of its tank if it doesn’t have a lid!

-To Filter or Not to Filter
+To Filter or Not To Filter

 Many tanks come complete with a filtration system that’s designed for that specific model of tank, saving you the dilemma of having to decide what filter system to buy.

 This keeps the water clean and safe for your fish.
 Even with a filter, you’ll still need to carry out water changes each week of ten to 15%.

-A filtration system prevents the build-up of nitrates, nitrites, and ammonia, all of which are extremely harmful to your betta if they become too concentrated.
+A filtration system prevents the build-up of nitrates, nitrites, and ammonia, which are extremely harmful to your betta if they become too concentrated.

-Stagnant water absorbs carbon dioxide from the air, affecting the pH of your tank water and depriving your betta of the oxygen that he needs to survive.
+Stagnant water absorbs carbon dioxide from the air, affecting the pH of your tank water and depriving your betta of the oxygen he needs to survive.

 If the filter you choose is too strong, the current it generates will push your betta around his tank, and he will become stressed.

 The ideal filter will have an adjustable flow, enabling you to create the perfect environment for your betta.
 If you find that the filter current is too strong, you can use plants and tank decorations to slow the flow rate.

-Every week when you carry out a water change, wash the filter cartridges through in tank water to remove any debris that’s clogging up the filters and affecting the free flow of water through the filter.
+Every week when you carry out a water change, wash the filter cartridges in tank water to remove any debris clogging up the filters and affecting the free flow of water through the filter.

 Chemical filtration removes any harmful chemicals from the tank water.
-Activated charcoal is the most commonly used medium for chemical filtration and does the job very well.
+Activated charcoal is the most commonly used medium for chemical filtration and does the job well.